fteem/old_blog/_posts/2016-04-23-git-history-is-underrated.md

 ## Context is king

 So great, you found your merge commit.
 But, how are you going to figure out the context of the diff?
-What did some method's signature change?
+Why did some method's signature change?
 What was wrong with the naming of that class that you had to change it to something else?
 Also, you added a new table and couple of polymorphic associations?
 Whoa, this must've been quite a bit of work.
 But only one sqashed merge commit.